turkeratac/Diverse-Java-Projects/README.md

 Projects were programmed using the Java.

-Classes, JUnit tests, and methods were used.
+Classes, Controllers, JUnit tests, and methods were used.